 Segmentation: What Average Hides

-The $1,054 per-employee headline is an industry average.
+The $846 per-employee headline (2025 data) is an industry average.
 Underneath, segmentation by industry and company size moves the figure substantially.

 By industry: technology, financial services, and consulting consistently sit above average ($1,500 to $3,000+ per employee) reflecting high baseline skill requirements and rapid technology change.
 Healthcare and pharmaceutical sit at or above average due to compliance training intensity.
 Retail, hospitality, and food-service typically sit below average ($400 to $800 per employee) due to large frontline-employee populations with lower per-role training intensity.
 Government and education spend varies enormously by funded program scope.